 - 7.1.
-U6 games should be played with four equal periods of eight (8) minutes, for a total game time of thirty-two (32) minutes.
-The clock shall remain running during each period, with no time added to any period.
-Coaches may adjust period lengths if in the best interest of the players and the game (e.g., three ten (10) minute periods). - 7.2.
-A five (5) minute break will be given between each period. - 7.3.
+U7 and U8 games shall be played with two equal halves of twenty (20) minutes, for a total game time of forty (40) minutes.
+The clock shall remain running during each period, with no time added to any either half. - 7.2.
+Halftime shall be 5-10 minutes long. - 7.3.
 If the game begins after its scheduled kickoff time, the Game Facilitator will reduce the length of each period accordingly so there will be equal length periods and the game ends on time.
-This includes games delayed due to weather, field preparation issues, unsafe playing conditions, players not arriving on time, or any other reason.
+This includes games delayed due to weather, field preparation issues, unsafe playing conditions, players not arriving on time, or any other reason. - 7.4.

-7.4.
 The Game Facilitator, in consultation with both coaches, may shorten the length of each period for any reason (e.g., weather/adverse playing conditions, darkness, player safety, etc.).